vercel/commerce/README.md

 * **Next.js Commerce** should have a completely data **agnostic** UI
 * **Aware of schema**: should ship with the right data schemas and types.
-* All providers should return the right datatypes/schemas to blend correctly with Next.js Commerce.
+* All providers should return the right data types and schemas to blend correctly with Next.js Commerce.

-Here are our efforts towards achieving these goals. https://github.com/vercel/commerce-framework

-We plan on having some ecommerce providers in the repo, but that’s not the goal.
-Each provider should have its own standarized data hooks.

-`@framework` will be the alias utilized and it will map to the ecommerce provider of preference.
+* `@framework` will be the alias utilized in commerce and it will map to the ecommerce provider of preference- e.g BigCommerce, Shopify, Swell.
+All providers should expose the same standardized functions. _Note that the same applies for recipes using a CMS + an ecommerce provider._

+There is a `framework` folder in the root folder that will contain multiple ecommerce providers.

+Additionally, we need to ensure feature parity (not all providers have e.g. wishlist) we will also have to build a feature API to disable/enable features in the UI.

+People actively working on this project: @okbel & @lfades.